pcie-bench/pciebench-netfpga/README.md

 Two folders can be observed under the root of the git project:

 * FPGA: All the related resources to the hardware design are available at this point.
-  *  **FPGA/wizard.sh**: Assistant that lets the user generate the reference project automatically.
   *  FPGA/scripts: Scripts used by the wizard.sh script.
 They should not be of interest.
   *  FPGA/source: Constraints and sources for the project.
 Feel free to explore.